The Charismatic Movement – And Why I Left

 But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas.
 (Matthew 12:39, KJV)

-The New Testament does not point believers to manifestations as the primary evidence of genuine Christian life.
+The New Testament does not point believers to manifestations as primary evidence of genuine Christian life.
 Instead, it consistently points to fruit.
+In fact, when it did point to manifestation, it was for a very good reason, that is not to say it is normative.

 The fruit of the Spirit is presented as the normal and expected evidence of the Spirit’s work in every believer.
 It is not selective, episodic, or dependent on personality or temperament, but grows steadily over time in those who belong to Christ.